 The telephone post located outside the U.S. Embassy in Grosvenor Square in Mayfair is also looking rather neglected.
 Although it’s the same shade of blue as the ones in the City, the black ‘Police Public Call Post’ sign near the top is missing.
 However, the old sign on the door still suggests you could use it to call for help.
 It reads: ‘Police telephone free for use of public.
 Advice and assistance obtainable immediately.
 Officers and cars respond to urgent calls.
 Pull to open.’
 Perhaps a bit misleading to a visitor from out-of-town… no one is going to come if you try to use this post!

 A completely different style of telephone box to the Tardis ones appears in London’s iconic Trafalgar Square.
 Many would have passed the circular box, which has been described as ‘Britain’s smallest police station’.
 It was built in 1926 out of an existing lamp plinth (the lamp fitting dates back to 1826) so police could keep an eye on demonstrations in the Square.
 It was created to blend in with the walls of Trafalgar Square after public objections to previous designs.
 Inside was a phone line direct to Scotland Yard and whenever it was picked up, a flashing light in the ornamental light on top would flash alerting nearby officers to trouble.
 No longer in use by police, it’s now used to store cleaning equipment for City of Westminster street cleaners.

-For Metro Girl”s blog post on another tiny police station in Hyde Park Corner, read A monument to victory, grand park entrance and an upset Duke: History behind the Wellington Arch
+For Metro Girl’s blog post on another tiny police station in Hyde Park Corner, click here.

 For more of Metro Girl’s history posts, click here.